In 'Asgard's Wrath 2,' VR gaming reaches a new God mode

 Sanzaru Games harnessed some kind of dark magic to bring us the visuals in AW2, which were optimized for the Quest 2.
 I was in awe of the epic set pieces, gigantic enemies, and the allure of the Egyptian landscape.
 I was speechless when I first encountered a gargantuan ox-like beast towing a massive stone tower behind it.
 I finally noticed it after wandering through the desert curious about a strange bellowing sound.
 It's one of those gaming moments that stays with you — and Asgard's Wrath 2 has many such moments.

-While this game isn't as high fidelity as what you could play on a PC or PS5 VR, it's one of the prettiest things I've seen on the Quest.
+While this game isn't as high fidelity as what you could play on a PC or PS VR2, it's one of the prettiest things I've seen on the Quest.
 The big budget and attentive care extends to the story, writing, music, and voice acting, with a cast that includes stars like Forest Whitaker and Tessa Thompson.

 The game's also HUGE, roughly 130 hours if you include every quest and side quest.
 "Uncharted Rifts" (rogue-lite dungeons with asynchronous multiplayer) and "Cosmic Events" (themed events that pop up every month) add even more playtime and replay value.